mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

 </style>
 ```

-The created pages are intended to be the top page (`index.vue`) and detail page (`details.vue`) of a blog site.
+The created pages are intended as the top page (`index.vue`) and detail page (`details.vue`) of a blog site.
 The top page displays a list of blogs, and clicking on a blog displays its content on the detail page.

-At first glance, the script is in the style of Vue3's Composition API.
-Nuxt3, based on Vue3, has the Composition API available by default.
-Although the traditional Options API is also available, the Composition API has significant advantages in terms of code reuse, so it is recommended to adopt the Composition API when creating new components.
-The use of the Composition API itself is not the main topic here, so it will not be explained.
-Please see the [Vue3 documentation](https://vuejs.org/guide/introduction.html) for more information.
+At first glance, it is noticeable that the script is in the style of Vue3's Composition API.
+In Nuxt3, which is based on Vue3, the Composition API is available by default.
+Although the traditional Options API is also available, the Composition API has significant benefits in terms of code reuse, so it is advisable to adopt the Composition API when creating new components.
+The use of the Composition API itself is not the main topic here, so please refer to the [Vue3 documentation](https://vuejs.org/guide/introduction.html) for details.

 - [Composition API FAQ](https://vuejs.org/guide/extras/composition-api-faq.html)

-Another point to note is that import statements for `ref()` or `useRoute()` are not written above.
-This is because of Nuxt3's Auto Import feature.
-In Nuxt3, explicit import statements are not necessary for frequently used APIs from Nuxt itself or Vue, as well as custom Vue components (`components` directory), and Composables (`composables`/`utils` directory)[^2].
+Another point to notice is that import statements for ref(), useRoute(), etc., are not written above.
+This is because of Nuxt3's Auto Import mechanism.
+In Nuxt3, explicit import statements are not necessary for frequently used APIs from Nuxt itself or Vue, as well as for custom Vue components (`components` directory) and Composables (`composables`/`utils` directories)[^2].

-[^2]: Running `npx nuxt prepare` creates TypeScript type declaration files (d.ts) in the `.nuxt/types` directory, enabling IDE code completion.
+[^2]: Executing `npx nuxt prepare` creates TypeScript type declaration files (d.ts) in the `.nuxt/types` directory, enabling IDE code completion.

 - [Nuxt3 Documentation - Auto Imports](https://nuxt.com/docs/guide/concepts/auto-imports)

 Note that from Vue3, Vue components can have multiple root elements, but files under the `pages` directory must have a single root.
-The following is an excerpt from the [Nuxt3 Documentation](https://nuxt.com/docs/guide/directory-structure/pages):
+The following is an excerpt from the [Nuxt3 documentation](https://nuxt.com/docs/guide/directory-structure/pages):

 > Pages must have a single root element to allow route transitions between pages.
 (HTML comments are considered elements as well.)

-## Commonizing Page Framework with Layout Files
+## Commonizing Page Frameworks with Layout Files

-The previous code had many redundant parts between pages, which is not ideal.
-Especially, the page header, footer, etc., were redundantly described in each page.
-Parts that apply across all pages should be extracted and managed separately.
+The code so far has many redundant parts between pages, which is not an ideal state.
+Especially, the header and footer of the page were redundantly described in each page.
+These parts that apply across all pages should be extracted and managed separately.
 Similar to Nuxt2, such layouts are created in the `layouts` directory as page-common framework layout files.

 - [Nuxt Documentation - layout](https://nuxt.com/docs/guide/directory-structure/layouts)